 Calculations of the link budget may be used to estimate the necessary gain in the uplink to produce a signal strength of -95 dBm at the donor site.

-General Guidelines for the Deployment of In-Building Radio Coverage Solutions However, as a rule of thumb it is advisable to set up the uplink gain of the BDA at values ranging between 10-20 dB less than the downlink gain, depending on the distance to the donor site.
+However, as a rule of thumb it is advisable to set up the uplink gain of the BDA at values ranging between 10-20 dB less than the downlink gain, depending on the distance to the donor site.

-During the acceptance test of the system, the agency having jurisdiction might request a re-adjustment of the uplink and/or the downlink gain(s) of the BDA.
+During the acceptance test of the system, the AHJ might request a readjustment of the uplink and/or the downlink gain(s) of the BDA.